 Unfortunately, it has somewhat high recurring costs due to the high number of parts that need to be replaced regularly, including its pre-motor and allergen-trapping HEPA filters as well as its dirtbag.
 That said, its versatile performance and remarkable build quality help make it one of the best bagged vacuum cleaners that we've tested.

 If you're looking for an affordable vacuum but prefer something better-suited to cleaning smaller messes, try the HoLife HM036E.
-Because it's a cordless handheld model, it's not a good fit for cleaning big areas of laminate flooring compared to the Eureka Whirlwind Bagless Canister, but it's very lightweight and easy to carry around.
-It delivers an exceptional performance on bare floors, where it sucks up pet hair and debris with no issue, and it's equipped with an allergen-trapping HEPA filter.
+Because it's a cordless handheld model, it's not a good fit for cleaning large areas of laminate flooring compared to the Eureka Whirlwind Bagless Canister, but it's very lightweight and easy to carry around.
+It delivers an exceptional performance on bare floors, where it sucks up pet hair and debris with no issue, and it has an allergen-trapping HEPA filter.
 Its battery performance is decent, as it provides roughly 20 minutes of continuous runtime.
-Unfortunately, the filter needs to be replaced regularly, so it does incur some recurring costs, and it's more difficult to maintain than the Eureka.
+Unfortunately, the filter needs regular replacing, so it does incur some recurring costs, and it's harder to maintain than the Eureka.

 Mar 30, 2021: Ensured that all main picks are still in stock and represent the best choice for their given category.
 Added Shark Vertex Lightweight Cordless and Wyze Robot Vacuum to Notable Mentions.